sPHENIX-Collaboration/tpc_laser_steering/README.md

 `./changeAxisDogleg.py L0_DL0_A0` -- switches the axis to axis 0 for dogleg 0 on laser 0, and loads the last known variables for that axis from file to the controller, if the file exists.
 Writes out the current file for the current axis as well.

-3b) in other error modes, you can clear with: (this works on all motos, not just the doglegs)

-./clearDogleg.py

 then you can run homePhi on the phi motors, or homeThetaL or homeThetaS on those motors

 ./homePhi.py test